What If My SSDI Claim Has Been Denied?

-Talk with an experienced attorney from our firm.
+Talk with an experienced social security disability attorney from our firm.
 At Gillick, Wicht, Gillick & Graf, we have more than 65 years of experience focusing on helping workers obtain compensation and benefits.
 We have our home office in Milwaukee, and we take regular office hours throughout the state of Wisconsin.

 Fighting For Your Benefits After A Denied SSDI Claim

 Whenever possible, it is best to work with an experienced team of SSDI lawyers before filling out the initial application for benefits.
 We can use our knowledge and experience to help you minimize the chances of a denied SSDI claim.
 However, if you have already been denied Social Security Disability Insurance, we help you through every step of the process: